omichelsen/ole.michelsen.dk/public/blog/testing-reactjs-with-coverage-using-mocha-babel-istanbul.md

 src/**/*.spec.js
 ```

-You can stick all your Mocha configuration in here; I am registering Babel, injecting jsdom (instead of having a real browser) and doing some general setup in `test/setup.js` like the extension handling detailed below, registering [sinon](http://sinonjs.org/) etc. Lastly I'm specifying where my tests are.
+You can put all your Mocha configuration in here; I am registering Babel, injecting jsdom (instead of having a real browser) and doing some general setup in `test/setup.js` like the extension handling detailed below, registering [sinon](http://sinonjs.org/) etc. Lastly I'm specifying where my tests are.
 Mocha will automatically scan the `test/` folder, so you can leave this out if all your tests are in here.

 ### Excludes and includes